evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 ```

 In this case, the `pre` block will not run any further commands because the
 first command failed.
-Instead, it will skip to running `post` commands and
+Instead, it will skip forward to running `post` commands
-eventually report the task as failed.
+and eventually report the task as failed.

 By default, all blocks follow the above behavior of continuing on error (with
 configurable options to have command instead fail on error) _except_ the main
 task command block.
 The main task commands are treated specially when compared
 to the other command blocks.
 If a command fails in the main task commands, it
 will cause the task to fail.
 The remaining main task commands will not run, it
-will skip to running `post` commands, and will eventually report the task as
+will skip forward to running `post` commands, and will eventually report the
-failed.
+task as failed.

 ### Process Cleanup during a Task